 - Molecular biosciences: This innovative division focuses on the molecular mechanisms underpinning biological function.

 - Neuroscience: The neuroscience division pursues a broad range of neurobiological research, spanning from molecular to behavioural levels.

 - Organisms and environment: This division focuses on the biology of whole organisms and their roles and interactions in changing ecosystems, in infection and health, and at the population genetic level.

-- Pathophysiology and repair: We focus on the molecular mechanisms of normal and disease systems and the processes that drive repair and regeneration.
+- Biomedicine: We focus on the molecular mechanisms of normal and disease systems and the processes that drive repair and regeneration.

 Approximately 20-25 students per academic session.

 The equivalent of a undergraduate degree at level 2:2 (or higher) in a relevant biological, biomedical or bio-molecular science subject.

 Applications will also be considered from candidates who have a minimum of 5 years relevant commercial experience who only wish to undertake Stage 1 of the Programme (Postgraduate Certificate).